American Burying Beetle - Flesh Eating Bugs (With Photos)

 Last week I saw a dead baby Cardinal in my yard.
 Again, the cats hadn't eaten it.
 I don't know how the bird died.
 I'm assuming the cats didn't kill it or they would have devoured all but the tail feathers.
 Once again, the American Burying Beetles came to rid my yard of dead meat.

-I've learned to recognize the mounds I periodically see in my yard as the work of Burying Beetles taking advantage of Nature's course in order to build an underground home for their young.
+I've learned to recognize the mounds I periodically see in my yard as the work of American Burying Beetles taking advantage of Nature's course in order to build an underground home for their young.

-May Nature never cease to amaze!
+Mother Nature never cease to amaze!

 Shauna L Bowling